ResearchProspective Research Students

 Doctor of Philosophy (PhD)

-A PhD is normally in the region of 80,000, and no more than 100,000, and is usually completed within three years full-time or six years part-time.
+A PhD is normally in the region of 80,000 words and no more than 100,000 words, and is usually completed within three years full-time or six years part-time.

 In both cases you will be examined through your thesis and by viva voce examination.
 All students who have not already completed a relevant Masters degree, or other appropriate postgraduate research methods training, are required to complete a suitable research methodology course early in their registration as part of their programme of study.
 This will provide you with a firm grounding for your research project.

 These programmes offered are awarded by the University of Surrey.

 You should have a good first degree and/or Masters, and academic interest that closely coincides with the academic expertise of a member of staff.
-In the first instance you will need to discuss your application with a member of supervisory staff in your field, in order to ensure that we are able to support your research.
+If you are an international student* (not from the UK or the EU), there are other eligibility requirements.